New tutorial on our new website

 Below you can see the subject of this topic – almost dead body before against the results of our shabby chic restoration works after.
 Read More

-And third, the last: you cannot fix a dresser top without any tools, I am afraid; you will need at least screwdriver.
 All the above are just to pick up a search engine optimisation and attract more readers (boy, how cheeky are we).
 But it does not change a fact that we want to share very useful tips with you.
 Having this cleared let’s start.
-Read More

 A way to transfer inkjet print onto wood or furniture